1977 (Ash album): Retrospective reviews

 Drowned in Sound reviewer Joss Albert called 1977 an "album by the young for the young".
-He said that while it wasn't "perfect or complete, the severe hooks of the best of the Brut smothered tunes will always get 1977's name mentioned".
+He said that while it was not "perfect or complete, the severe hooks of the best of the Brut smothered tunes will always get 1977's name mentioned".
 Spectrum Culture contributor John L. Murphy noted that in spite of the "clear influences and the passage of time, 1977 still sounds fresh", with "fast pop dominat[ing]" after the initial listen.
 Only "repeated airings reveal craft in softer songs", their "cinematic" scope, and "sentimental" lyrics.
 BBC Music's Mike Diver wrote that the album was likely "remembered by those who shared in its sentiments – written by a trio of teenagers, for an audience of the same, it preoccupied itself with chugging alcohol, chasing after girls and messing about with martial arts".
+Thompson praised the band for "pull[ing] their disparate styles together by gluing the joints with a coat of indie rock – which amazingly does the trick."

 The Irish Times writer Brian Boyd said the band "come racing out of the traps with a giddy pop sound", though he was "not sure why the band feel the need to release [a triple disc edition] ... as this will surely only appeal to their fanbase.
 But maybe's that the point."
 Record Collector reviewer Emmy Watts described the album as a "grungy slice of Britpop" that "has not aged well".
 She noted that at the time, the "rough spontaneity" of Wheeler's "flat vocals" and McMurray's "muffled drumming" aided their inexperience, however, "the original format just highlights the recording's poor quality".
 "Sick Party" was included on Pitchfork's 2010 list of "ten unusual CD-era gimmicks".